-- eliminated (in the case of COVID-19 this could mean working from home) - substituting a more hazardous way of working for a less hazardous one (for example, conducting meetings by video-conference rather than face to face) - engineering controls (e.g. perspex screenings) and admin controls (social distancing, segregation of those suspected of having COVID-19) - Personal protective equipment (PPE).
+- eliminated (in the case of COVID-19 this could mean working from home) - substituting a more hazardous way of working for a less hazardous one (for example, conducting meetings by video-conference rather than face to face) - engineering controls (e.g. improved ventilation, perspex screens) and admin controls (social distancing, segregation of those suspected of having COVID-19) - Personal protective equipment (PPE).